SSamDav/learnDBN/index.md

 ## Program description

-learnDBN is Java implementation of a Dynamic Bayesian Network (DBN) structure learning algorithm.
+learnDBN is a Java implementation of a Dynamic Bayesian Network (DBN) structure learning algorithm.
 It can learn tDBN, cDBN and bcDBN structures from a file with multivariate longitudinal observations.
 Also, it improves these algorithms by allowing the data to have missing values.
-As such this implementation can impute missing values.
-Moreover, it has the capability of learning a Dynamic Bayesian Multinet (DBM) which is an extension of a Bayesian Multinet.
-By using the DBM model this implementation has the capability of performing clustering on the data.
+As such this implementation can impute missing values. learnDBM is a Java implementation of a Dynamic Bayesian Multinet (DBM) structure learning algorithm.
+Moreover, by using the DBM model this implementation has the capability of performing clustering on the data.

 ## Current release